-As described in the accompanying schedule of findings and questioned costs, the Four Winds Elementary School did not comply with requirements regarding: CFDA # 15.042 Indian School Equalization as described in finding number 2019-003 for reporting, and 2018-004 for reporting; CFDA # 84.010 Title I Grants to Local Education Agencies as described in finding number 2019-003 for reporting; and CFDA # 84.027 Special Education Grants to States as described in finding number 2019-003 for reporting, and 2018-004 for reporting.
+As described in the accompanying schedule of findings and questioned costs, the Four Winds Elementary School did not comply with requirements regarding: CFDA #15.042 Indian School Equalization as described in finding number 2021-002 for reporting; CFDA #84.010 Title I Grants to Local Education Agencies as described in finding number 2021-002 for reporting; and CFDA #84.027 Special Education Grants to States as described in finding number 2021-002 for reporting.
 Compliance with such requirements is necessary, in our opinion, for the Four Winds Elementary School to comply with the requirements applicable to that program.